heygrady/redux-selectors/docs/api/memoizeSelector.md

 ## Basic usage

-`memoizeSelector` expects to receive function.
+`memoizeSelector` expects to receive selector function.
 It returns a selector that will memoize return values based on the provided arguments.
 Each argument provided to your selector must be a valid `WeakMap` key.
 The most common arguments a selector will receive are `state` and `ownProps`.
 However, you may pass an infinite number of valid arguments.
-You will likely see some performance issues if you have selectors with many thousands of arguments, so don't do that.
+You will likely see some performance issues if you have selectors with many thousands of arguments (ha ha), so don't do that.

 In the example below we're memoizing a simple selector.
 Normally you would only memoize a selector that contained a loop of some sort.
 If you are using `createSelector` with a results function, or if you are using `combineSelectors`, your selector is already being memoized.
 You might rarely need to manually memoize selectors.